• Skip to main content

 Sharon’s tips:

-You can also melt the chocolate in the microwave by placing it in a heat-proof glass bowl and putting it in the microwave on high for 30 seconds.
+You can also melt the chocolate in the microwave by placing it in a heatproof glass bowl and microwaving it on high for 30 seconds.
 Stir it with a rubber spatula, return it to the microwave for another 30 seconds, then stir again.
-Continue to heat and stir in 30-second intervals until it is smooth and creamy.
+Continue heating and stirring in 30-second intervals until smooth and creamy.

-Serve these delicious treats at room temperature and store leftovers in an airtight container.
+Serve these treats at room temperature, and store any leftovers in an airtight container.

 This delicious candy is pretty sturdy and should travel well if packed carefully.
 If you can’t be with loved ones this year, it would make a terrific “thinking of you” gift!